rolfbjarne/RolfKvinge.StripReplacement/README.md

 4. If support for Xcode 16.1 has not been released for the iOS workload (which has not happened at the time of this writing):

-	a.
-Replace the `strip` binary in Xcode with the one built here.
+	1. Replace the `strip` binary in Xcode with the one built here.

 		```shell
 		$ echo "Will overwrite this file: $(xcrun -f strip)"
 		$ cp external/cctools/build/Release/strip "$(xcrun -f strip)"
 		```

-	b.
-Now build your project.
+	2. Now build your project.

 5. If support for Xcode 16.1 has been released [^1], you can use the NuGet instead, by:

-	a.
-Add a `NuGet.config` to your project with a feed that points to the directory where the `nupkg` is located:
+	1. Add a `NuGet.config` to your project with a feed that points to the directory where the `nupkg` is located:

 		```xml
 		<?xml version="1.0" encoding="utf-8"?>